 First, an introduction.
 I live two minutes away from Lawrence Road in Wavertree, Liverpool, You might have heard of it.
 There have been four burning cars on it over the last few days, shops have been smashed.
 A newsagent was looted.
 It featured on the front of the Guardian website yesterday.

 Lovely, isn’t it?
-(Sorry this image has been removed from the internet for some reason since 2011, maybe copyright, It’s not too different from the pics on the page though.)
+(Sorry this image has been removed from the internet for some reason since 2011, maybe copyright, It’s not too different from the picture below on this page, though.)

 Then the BBC wrote a piece about how plucky residents were for continuing as normal despite waking up in a supposed war-zone.
 I may be editorializing there.
 It’s here it you want to take a look I’ll be honest, I found it a little patronising.

-I was a journalist; I’m now a copywriter (This is kind of true now I work in a marketing agency) after the recession fucked my newspaper career.
+I was a journalist; I’m now a copywriter (This isn’t true now.
+I work in a discovery and research team for digital projects) after the recession fucked my newspaper career.
 I don’t mind, I like the work and prefer writing for a website than print these days anyway, Oh, and I’m quite liberal as well – working class background too.

 Right that’s the background, it’s kind of important, I always think, to know who’s giving you their opinion.